 - Right-click / long press on BITS (Background intelligent transfer services) and select Properties.

 - In the Properties windows, under the General tab, set Startup type to Automatic (delayed start).

 - Click/tap on Apply.
 Also, click on the Start button to let it run for the first time.

 - Click/tap on OK to get back to the Services app.

 - See if the Startup type is set to automatic.

-Next, locate Remote procedure call and see if its Startup type is also set to automatic.
+Next, locate the Remote procedure call and see if its Startup type is also set to automatic.
 If yes, move on or else, make suitable changes.
-Procedure is the same as mentioned above.
+The procedure is the same as mentioned above.

-Locate Windows update and see the Startup type is set to anything but disable.
+Locate Windows update and see the Startup type is set to anything but disabled.
 Other options include automatic and manual.

-Click / tap on Apply and then on Start button to let it run.
+Click/tap on Apply and then on the Start button to let it run.

 You will need to make some changes in the network and internet settings in the Control Panel as well.
 Here are the steps.